VEZY/PlantGeom.jl/docs/src/index.md

 # PlantGeom

-Documentation for [PlantGeom](https://github.com/VEZY/PlantGeom.jl), a Julia package to manage plant 3D geometry on top of [MultiScaleTreeGraph](https://github.com/VEZY/MultiScaleTreeGraph.jl).

-PlantGeom reserves the `:geometry` attribute on nodes.

-## Managing 3D for plants
+PlantGeom provides a framework for representing, manipulating, and visualizing 3D plant architecture.
+The package builds on top of [MultiScaleTreeGraph](https://github.com/VEZY/MultiScaleTreeGraph.jl), and reserves the node's `:geometry` attribute.

+## Features

 ### Declaring 3D geometry

-- Reuse organ meshes with `RefMesh` (one canonical mesh, many transformed instances)
+- Define a reference mesh for an organ, and efficiently reuse it with `RefMesh` (one canonical mesh, many transformed instances)
 - Attach geometry per node with `Geometry(ref_mesh=..., transformation=...)`
 - Generate procedural meshes like `ExtrudedTubeGeometry` for axes, stems, and roots
 - Compose transforms (`Translation`, `LinearMap`, `Rotate`, `Scale`, `Affine`) in MTG workflows